 Program / Module Function 1.
-Seaterm232, Seaterm485, or SeatermIM (all version 1.1 or later) For SBE 37 (non-IDO) with firmware version $\geq$ 3.0 and all IDO SBE 37- Use Upload menu to upload data (in engineering units).
+Seaterm232, Seaterm485, or SeatermIM (all version 1.1 or later) For SBE 37 (without oxygen) with firmware \geq 3.0 and all IDO and ODO SBE 37- Use Upload menu to upload data (in engineering units).
 SeatermV2 uploads data as an XML (.xml) file.
 It automatically converts data to .hex format, and creates a configuration (.xmlcon) file; .hex and .xmlcon file.
 2. Data Conversion Convert raw data to a .cnv file, selecting ASCII as data conversion format.
-Converted data includes: conductivity, temperature, and pressure (for IDO MicroCATs) dissolved oxygen signal 3.
+Converted data includes: conductivity, temperature, and pressure (for IDO and ODO MicroCATs) dissolved oxygen signal 3.
 Derive Compute:salinity, density, and other parameters.oxygen from oxygen signal 4.
 Sea Plot Plot data.